LevinHaw/Zlux/README.md

 1. Download repository or fork
 2. Open project on Android Studio
-3. Add your API_KEY for accessing Map API in google cloud console
+3. Add your API_KEY for accessing from theme movie db website
 4. Run the app